Edward Falles Spence

-Edward Falles Spence (December 22, 1832 – September 19, 1892) was a banker, entrepreneur and property developer who was a member of the California legislature, a Nevada County official and the mayor of Los Angeles from 1884 to 1886.
+Edward Fallis Spence (December 22, 1832 – September 19, 1892) was a banker, entrepreneur and property developer who was a member of the California legislature, a Nevada County official and the mayor of Los Angeles from 1884 to 1886.

 Personal

 Spence was born on December 22, 1832, in Enniskillen, Ireland, the son of Gabriel Spence.
 He was educated there by private tutors, and at the age of 20 he emigrated to America and worked on a farm near Philadelphia, Pennsylvania, for several months, then shipped to California via the Nicaragua route, arriving in San Francisco in December 1852.
 He spent some twenty years in Northern California and Nevada, settling in San Jose, California.

 After some years spent in San Jose and San Diego, he returned to Ireland in 1872, where he married his second wife, Anna Maria Spence, who was from Five Mile Town, County Tyrone, Ireland.
 He returned with his bride to the newly established Monrovia.
 Together they had four children, William Glenn, George Edward, Albert Harry and Kathleen.
 He had two other children, Nellie J. and J. Porter, from his first wife.

 Spence died of heart failure September 19, 1892, in the home of a friend, John A. Fairchild, on Burlington Avenue near Ninth Street, in today's Westlake district, Los Angeles.
 He was 59 years old.
 The September 22 obsequies, which began in the family home on Burlington Avenue, were said to be "in point of attendance one of the largest ever held in this city" and the funeral procession to Evergreen Cemetery "one of the largest ever witnessed."